reselbob/innosoft-vmware-10202019/README.md

    • A possible solution in a password protected  in a zip file [here](./payments/payments.zip).

 04 • Workshop: Adding an Ad Auction Service to the existing Fortune Cookies MOA: Synchronous and Ansynchronous.
-Project code is [here](
+Project code is [here](https://github.com/reselbob/fortune-cookies).